vladimir-d/BoxView/README.md

 # BoxView
 The BoxView is a container view that can layout own subviews.
-It is similar to UIStackView, but uses different approach: it allows to set inividual layout for each subview, rather than automatically distribute them.
+It is similar to UIStackView, but uses different approach: it allows to set individual layout for each subview, rather than automatically distribute them.
 It easy to create creating complex dynamic layout based on BoxViews in code with minimum efforts.
-BoxView takes all constraints creation boilerplate on oneself, so code became much shorter and readible.
+BoxView takes all constraints creation boilerplate on oneself, so code became much shorter and readable.
 It doesn't change views or existing constraints, it only creates specified group of constraints, so it doesn't conflict with anything.

 ## Features